-In my original Baby Fund post a bit more than a month ago, I made the foolish assumption that most Canucks are number weirdos like me who plan everything well in advance.
+In my original Baby Fund post a bit more than a month ago, I made the foolish assumption that most Canadians are number weirdos like me who plan everything well in advance.

-This time I want to write about setting up a Spousal and Personal RRSP strategy for kids with only 2 years to save.
-Although time makes all things better--except my hairline--even two years is enough to realize a decent tax advantage with RRSPs.
+This time I want to write about setting up a Spousal and Personal RRSP strategy for staying at home with the kids with only 2 years to save.
+Although time makes all things better—except my hairline—even two years is enough to realize a decent tax advantage with RRSP accounts.

-After 2 years of saving, June has their first child and can collect EI.
+After 2 years of saving, June has their first child and can collect EI (maternity leave benefit).
 She also takes the Child Benefit payments.
 Two years later Baby 2 comes.
 In total, June is off work for 7 years and then returns part time earning $30,000 per year.
-Ward contributes to the Spousal up until June has Baby 1.
+Ward contributes to the Spousal RRSP up until June has Baby 1.

 In year 1 of child raising, June takes EI.
 In years 2 and 3, June withdraws from her personal RRSP, and in the subsequent years she withdraws from the Spousal RRSP which Ward has set up in her benefit.
 This ensures that 3 year buffer rule is met.